vincentsarago/lambda_gdal-python/README.md

 # Lambda gdal-python

 Create a python Lambda function with [GDAL](http://gdal.org) python bindings

+Related with RemotePixel.ca [blog](http://remotepixel.ca/blog/landsat8-ndvi-20160212.html)

-I assume you know a to start and EC2 (AMAZON Linux AMI) and to run some basics shell commands
+I assume you know how to start an EC2 virtual server (with AMAZON Linux AMI) and to run some basics shell commands

 ###### Update and Install Python